-- 6.3.3 The whistleblower should be asked to date and sign their letter and/or the notes of any discussion.
-The CEO/Chair of the Trust Board/appointed person should positively encourage the whistleblower to do this, as a concern expressed anonymously is much less powerful and much more difficult to address, especially if the letter/notes become evidence in other proceedings, e.g., an internal disciplinary hearing in these instances, documents may need to be redacted to protect the whistleblower. - 6.3.4 The CEO/Chair of the Trust Board/appointed person should follow the policy as set out above and, in particular, explain to the whistleblower: - what steps they intend to take to address the concern; - how they will communicate with the whistleblower during and at the end of the process; and - that a written response will be sent out within ten working days. - that their identity will be protected as far as possible, but should the investigation into the concern require the whistleblower to be named as the source of the information, that this will be discussed with the whistleblower before their name is disclosed; - that the CEO/Chair of the Trust Board/appointed person will do all that it can to protect the whistleblower from discrimination and/or victimisation; - that the matter will be taken seriously and if required, will be investigated as a matter of urgency; and - that if the whistleblower's concern, though raised in good faith, is not confirmed by the investigation, no punitive action will be taken against them. - 6.3.7 The CEO/Chair of the Trust Board/appointed person explain to the whistleblower, as a matter of fact, that: - if clear evidence is uncovered during the investigation that they have made a malicious or vexatious allegation, disciplinary action may be taken against them; and - the investigation may confirm their allegations to be unfounded in which case the CEO/Chair of the Trust Board/appointed person will deem the matter to be concluded and they will be expected not to raise the concern again unless new evidence becomes available.
+The whistleblower should be asked to date and sign their letter and/or the notes of any discussion.
+The CEO/Chair of the Trust Board/appointed person should positively encourage the whistleblower to do this, as a concern expressed anonymously is much less powerful and much more difficult to address, especially if the letter/notes become evidence in other proceedings, e.g., an internal disciplinary hearing - in these instances, documents may need to be redacted to protect the whistleblower.

+The CEO/Chair of the Trust Board/appointed person should follow the policy as set out above and, in particular, explain to the whistleblower:

+- That steps they intend to take to address the concern. - How they will communicate with the whistleblower during and at the end of the process. - That a written response will be sent out within ten working days. - That their identity will be protected as far as possible, but should the investigation into the concern require the whistleblower to be named as the source of the information, that this will be discussed with the whistleblower before their name is disclosed. - That the CEO/Chair of the Trust Board/appointed person will do all that it can to protect the whistleblower from discrimination and/or victimisation. - That the matter will be taken seriously and if required, will be investigated as a matter of urgency. - That if the whistleblower's concern, though raised in good faith, is not confirmed by the investigation, no punitive action will be taken against them.

+The CEO/Chair of the Trust Board/appointed person explain to the whistleblower, as a matter of fact, that:

+- If clear evidence is uncovered during the investigation that they have made a malicious or vexatious allegation, disciplinary action may be taken against them. - The investigation may confirm their allegations to be unfounded in which case the CEO/Chair of the Trust Board/appointed person will deem the matter to be concluded and they will be expected not to raise the concern again unless new evidence becomes available.

-6.4 Stage Two:
+Stage Two:

-- 6.4.1 Following the initial meeting with the whistleblower, the CEO/Trust Board/ appointed person should determine whether an investigation is appropriate and, if so, what form it should take.
-A record should be made of the decisions and/or agreed actions. - 6.4.2 It may be necessary, with anonymous allegations, to consider whether it is possible to take any further action.
-When making this decision, the CEO/Trust Board/ appointed person should take the following factors into account: - the seriousness of the issue(s) raised; - the credibility of the concern(s); and - the likelihood of confirming the allegation(s) from attributable sources. - 6.4.3 In some cases, it may be possible to resolve the concern(s) simply, by agreed action or an explanation regarding the concern(s), without the need for further investigation.
+Following the initial meeting with the whistleblower, the CEO/Trust Board/ appointed person should determine whether an investigation is appropriate and, if so, what form it should take.
+A record should be made of the decisions and/or agreed actions.

+It may be necessary, with anonymous allegations, to consider whether it is possible to take any further action.
+When making this decision, the CEO/Trust Board/ appointed person should take the following factors into account:

+- the seriousness of the issue(s) raised;

+- the credibility of the concern(s); and

+- the likelihood of confirming the allegation(s) from attributable sources.

+In some cases, it may be possible to resolve the concern(s) simply, by agreed action or an explanation regarding the concern(s), without the need for further investigation.
 However, depending on the nature of the concern(s) it may be necessary for the concern(s) to:

-- be investigated internally;
+- be investigated internally.

-- be referred to the police;
+- be referred to the police.

-- be referred to the external auditor:
+- be referred to the external auditor.

 - form the subject of an independent inquiry.

-- 6.4.4 The CEO/Chair of the Trust Board/appointed person should have a working knowledge and understanding of other Trust policies and procedures, e.g., disciplinary, safeguarding procedures, to ensure that concerns raised by whistleblowers are addressed via the appropriate procedure/process.
+The CEO/Chair of the Trust Board/appointed person should have a working knowledge and understanding of other Trust policies and procedures, e.g., disciplinary, safeguarding procedures, to ensure that concerns raised by whistleblowers are addressed via the appropriate procedure/process.
 Advice is available from the Trust's HR Team.

-6.5 Stage Three
+Stage Three